sigcsets/sigcse2016/attendees/presymposium.md

 Depending on the number of applications submitted and space availability at the conference hotel, not all events may be selected for inclusion.

-{% include submission-questions category="Pre-Conference Events Liaison" %}
+{% include submission-questions category="Pre-Symposium and Affiliated Events Liaison" %}